The History Of eCommerce & Its Evolution – A Timeline

 - Large retailers are pushed to sell online.

 - Operational costs have lowered down in the B2B sector

-- Parcel delivery costs have seen a significant rise with growing eCommerce industry
+- Parcel delivery costs have seen a significant rise with the growing eCommerce industry

 - Several eCommerce marketplaces have emerged, enabling more sellers to sell online.

 - Logistics has evolved with the introduction of automation tools and artificial intelligence.

 - Social media has become a tool to increase sales and market brands.
 Sellers are also using social media for selling via channels like Facebook and Instagram.